urho3d/SLikeNet/readme.txt

 anonymous and/or those who we could not contact at all (due to lack of contact information).
-If you spot your contribution in our library and haven't been mentioned in the acknowledgement section, simply send us a mail and we'll update the section as soon as possible.
+If you spot your contribution in our library and haven't been mentioned in the acknowledgment section, simply send us a mail and we'll update the section as soon as possible.

 Last but not least, we also acknowledge all the work of the developers and companies related to incorporated/depending 3rd-party libraries (see chapter 2.4) and code snippets (see chapter 7.2).

-To comply with the license requirements, we further list these acknowledgement
+To comply with the license requirements, we further list these acknowledgment
 statements:
 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)